singlesp/energy_landscape/README.md

 ## Sample data
-To simulate the analysis you can replace <concTS> and the <connectivity> variables with random numbers.
+To simulate the analysis you can replace the `concTS` and `connectivity` variables with random numbers.
 The BOLD data used for this analysis is available at: https://openneuro.org/datasets/ds003059/versions/1.0.0

 Please contact Parker Singleton (sps253@cornell.edu) with any questions regarding this code.